"Deathly thin" horses out of ICU, together and happy

 "Their heads were down and they were unsure as to what was next," Smith said.

-The organization is asking for donations to help pay for the extensive medical care needed to rehabilitate these animals.
+to help pay for the extensive medical care needed to rehabilitate these animals.
 They're bracing for a $20,000 vet bill.

 If you suspect a horse could be in an abusive situation, Horse Haven recommends calling 911 and asking for animal control to check out the situation.